petrugio/traveldestinations/README.md

 I created the branding logo with  [FreeLogoDesign](https://www.freelogodesign.org/).

 ### Icons
-All of the icons were sourced from [Fontawsome](https://fontawesome.com/v5.15/icons?d=gallery&p=2&m=free).
+All the icons were sourced from [Fontawsome](https://fontawesome.com/v5.15/icons?d=gallery&p=2&m=free).

 ### Images and video
 All images and video on the website all came from [Pexels](https://www.pexels.com/).

 ### YouTube videos
-Embeded videos were taken from [Touropia](https://www.youtube.com/channel/UCh3Rpsdv1fxefE0ZcKBaNcQ) YouTube page.
+Embedded videos were taken from [Touropia](https://www.youtube.com/channel/UCh3Rpsdv1fxefE0ZcKBaNcQ) YouTube page.
 <hr>

 # Contact

-My name is [Petru Chelban](https://github.com/petrugio) i am a full-stack software developer student at [Code Institute](https://codeinstitute.net/ie/), where I am pursuing Diploma in Full Stack Software Development.
+My name is [Petru Chelban](https://github.com/petrugio) I am a full-stack software developer student at [Code Institute](https://codeinstitute.net/ie/), where I am pursuing Diploma in Full Stack Software Development.

 Please do not hesitate to contact me if you require any additional information about this project or wish to discuss work/collaboration opportunities.